Blog post

 Mental health and cardiovascular disease are inherently linked.
 Research indicates that people with existing depression have an increased risk of developing cardiovascular disease, and vice-versa.

-For individuals with existing depression, NHS psychological support services (Improving Access to Psychological Therapies; IAPT) can be explored here.
+Individuals with existing depression can explore NHS psychological support services (Improving Access to Psychological Therapies; IAPT).
 While self-help should not replace recommended services, techniques grounded in Positive Psychology, such as self-compassion, or gratitude journaling have been shown to improve everyday mood and well-being.
 Here’s one to try:

 Three good things: At the end of the day, write down three things that went well.
 Your list can relate to relatively small occurrences (e.g. I had a good chat with a friend, or I had a great lunch) or larger ones (e.g. I published a paper, or was offered a new job position) and you can give as much or as little detail as you like.
 This process helps to shift our natural focus from negative occurrences to positive ones.
 If you’ve written these down in a journal reading through them once in a while can also help to give you a boost.